Dhri-ti-00/Dhri-ti-00/README.md

-I'm Dhritisha Ghosh
+I'm Dhritisha Ghosh.
-BSc in Computer Science & Engineering from **Khulna University of Engineering & Technology (KUET), Bangladesh**
+BSc in Computer Science & Engineering from **Khulna University of Engineering & Technology (KUET), Bangladesh** .
 Passionate about building scalable, secure, and intelligent software solutions.

 ---